Clayton Moore: Moore & the Lone Ranger

 Moore was often quoted as saying he had "fallen in love with the Lone Ranger character" and strove in his personal life to take The Lone Ranger Creed to heart.
 Coupled with his public fight to retain the right to wear the mask, Moore and his character became inseparable.
 Moore was so identified with the masked man that he (as the only person As of 2006) has his character's name along with his own in the star on the Hollywood Walk of Fame.
 It reads: "Clayton Moore — The Lone Ranger".
 He was inducted into the Stuntman's Hall of Fame in 1982 and in 1990 into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 Moore was also awarded a place on the Western Walk of Fame in Old Town Newhall, California.

 Later life and death

-In 1964 Clayton moved to Golden Valley, Minnesota with his wife and daughter to be closer to his wife's family in Minneapolis.
+In 1964 Moore moved to Golden Valley, Minnesota, with his wife and daughter to be closer to his wife's family in Minneapolis.
 He obtained a Minnesota real estate license, established Ranger Realty, and helped to develop the area that is now north of Interstate 394 near the Louisiana Avenue exit.
-During that time, he once came upon the scene of a crime and untied a grocery store manager shortly after the store had been robbed, apparently quipping: "You have just been rescued by the Lone Ranger."
+During that time, Moore once came upon the scene of a crime and untied a grocery store manager shortly after the store had been robbed, apparently quipping: "You have just been rescued by the Lone Ranger."
+At the end of his life he was married to Clarita Moore (née Petrone); he also had an adopted daughter.

-Clayton Moore died on December 28, 1999 at the age of 85 in a West Hills, California, hospital after suffering a heart attack at his home in nearby Calabasas.
-He was survived by his fourth wife Clarita Moore (née Petrone) and an adopted daughter, Dawn Angela Moore.
-Clayton Moore is buried at Forest Lawn Memorial Park in Glendale.
+Moore died on December 28, 1999 at the age of 85 at West Hills Hospital in Los Angeles after suffering a heart attack at his home in nearby Calabasas.
+He is buried at Forest Lawn Memorial Park, Glendale.